Fall is here.

 - Enjoy fall flavored coffee in fall sweaters and boots.
 Check out the list of all of Lake Country’s local Coffee Shops.

 - Attend local fall festivals and events – as MANY as we can.
 A good list can be found here.
 The Jack-o-Lantern Jaunt in Mukwonago is one we’ve been wanting to try.
 We also love the Howl-a-ween event at Retzer Nature Center.
-Oh, and this year the Grand Pumpkin Illumination in Delafield will be even better because it will be part of the the first annual Delafield Fall Fest!
+Oh, and this year the Grand Pumpkin Illumination in Delafield will be even better because it will be part of the annual Delafield Halloween Events!

 - Attend fall rummage sales.
 Kids seem to have grown out of their winter clothes since last year.